 - Improves sense of balance

-- Strengthens the arms and wrist
+- Strengthens the arms, wrist, shoulder, and core.

 - Lower back injury